Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 * Carousel : after finishing displaying all the slides, not possible to use the arrow to back to first slide
 * Adding review / No flash to specify if review was added successfully or failed
 * Goal statement / No flash to specify if goal was added successfully or failed
+* Entering email in the goal statement won't send a copy of statement to user

 ## Feedback